A city for all seasons...

-ambridge may be a small city but it still packs a punch.
-As well as that famous University, there are medieval streets and a thriving nightlife to explore, and the city’s compactness means you can easily explore its historic churches, bridges and museums on foot.
+ambridge may be a small city but it stil packs a punch.
+As well as the world-famous University, there are medieval streets and a thriving nightlife to explore, and the city’s compactness means you can easily explore its historic churches, bridges and museums on foot.
 And if you feel like that floating feeling, make sure you take a leisurely punt along the River Cam.

 History and Heritage

 As a Roman river crossing and a thriving Saxon market centre, Cambridge’s history encompasses more than the University .
 But the 31 historic colleges that make up this venerable institution, the first of which was established in 1284, dominate the town, and it would be madness not to spend some serious quality time checking out one of Europe’s finest collections of buildings.

 Cambridge also has many fascinating museums, including the Fitzwilliam where antiquities spanning several centuries can be viewed along with art masterpieces by Titian.
 If you like your art contemporary, then check out the exhibitions at Kettle’s Yard .
 You can also go all evolutionary and see Charles Darwin’s specimens at the Zoology Museum , or don an icy beard and take an expedition to the Scott Polar Institute .

 Those with green fingers should head to the Botanic Garden to experience the impressive variety of plant species in display, while aviation enthusiasts should head to the Imperial War Museum Duxford , which really brings history to life.
 The fan-vaulted ceiling of the iconic King’s College Chapel is also well worth the admission price and the resulting neck strain.